Cybersecurity 101: Protecting the Medical Practice in an Evolving Threat Landscape

 Today, it’s not just large corporations (and infamous breach victims) like Target and Sony who are at risk of breaches or cyber attacks; it’s everyone.
 The perpetrators aren’t so much setting their sights on one company and trying to get in as they are automating their systems to find and exploit vulnerabilities and execute phishing schemes.
 What’s so scary is that small practices and organizations now also find themselves in the crosshairs.
 Security measures have had to catch up to the growth of ransomware, yet every company can be at risk.
 Taking preventative action and following up with 24/7/365 support by experts is key to ensuring your clients’ information doesn’t fall into the wrong hands.

 Over the last year and a half, for example, many small to medium-sized clinics and surgery centers have found themselves victims to breaches, ransomware, or crypto type attacks.
 A group of hackers known as TheDarkOverlord has pirated hundreds of thousands of digital medical and dental records across the country.
 These ransomware schemes encrypt or lock medical records or other critical files, and demand a ransom in bitcoin for regained access.
 Medical records are highly valuable on what is known as the “dark web,” and crime groups pay top dollar for hacked personal identifiable information.

 How Do You Avoid Becoming a Victim?

-We recommend that you protect your practice through:
+We recommend that you protect your practice thorough: